georgehieron/ben-hamilton/src/index.md

   copy: I’m a designer with over a decade's experience creating works for print
     and digital applications.
-Specialising in User Interface and User Experience design, I work as a Senior Product Designer at Education Software Solutions, crafting a new generation of cloud-based management software for higher and further education.
+Specialising in User Interface and User Experience design, I work as a Senior Product Designer at Education Software Solutions, crafting a new generation of management software for higher and further education.
 work:
   title: Work
   heading: Work 👨‍🍳